Captain Ahab: Biography

 Ahab was named by his insane, widowed mother, who died when he was twelve months old.
-The etymology of the name Ahab derives from the Hebrew, meaning "father's brother" as cited in Strong's Concordance no. 256.
-At 18 years old, Ahab first took to sea as a boy-harpooner.
-Less than three voyages ago, Ahab married a sweet, resigned girl, with whom he has a young son.
-He has been in colleges and among the cannibals, and has seen deeper wonders than the waves.
-He has fixed his lance, the keenest and surest on the isle of Nantucket, in stranger foes than whales.
+The etymology of the name Ahab derives from the Hebrew, meaning "father's brother" as cited in Strong's Concordance no. 256, and his name is an auspicious allusion to the Biblical character of the same name, known for his wickedness and idolatry.
+At age 18, Ahab first took to sea as a harpooner.
+Less than three voyages prior to the start of the novel, Ahab married a young woman, with whom he had a young son.

 Years ago, Peleg, now the co-owner of Pequod, sailed as mate under Ahab.
 During that voyage, a typhoon near Japan swung her three masts overboard.
-Every moment the crew thought the ship would sink, the sea breaking over the ship.
-Yet instead of thinking of death, Captain Ahab and Peleg thought of how to save all hands, and how to rig temporary masts in order to get into the nearest port and make repairs.
+Every moment, the crew thought the ship would sink, the sea breaking over the ship.
+Yet, instead of thinking of death, Ahab and Peleg thought of how to save all hands, and how to rig temporary masts in order to get into the nearest port and make repairs.

-Before the ship sails from Nantucket, Ishmael encounters a man named Elijah who tells him about some of Ahab's past deeds.
+Before the ship sails from Nantucket, Ishmael encounters a man named Elijah, who tells him about some of Ahab's past deeds.
 According to Elijah, Ahab once lay near death for three days and nights near Cape Horn, took part in a deadly battle against Spanish forces before an altar in Santa, and spat into its silver chalice.
 Ahab lost his leg during his most recent whaling voyage, leaving him with a grim disposition and a strong desire for revenge against Moby Dick.